-The Undergraduate in Fashion Art Direction is 40% Communications, 30% Design, 20% Vision and 10% Business.
-There is vertical progress, from learning the basic skills in every area in the first year to the most practical skills in the third, and then in the master’s level of the fourth year when soft skills and a sense of leadership are developed.
-Horizontal progress is guaranteed with two projects per year, executed to a level to include in a personal portfolio.
+This program offers vertical progress, starting with the basic skills in all areas during the first academic year to practical skills in the third year.
+The final year offers master’s level learning, once students’ soft skills and sense of leadership are developed.
+Horizontal progress is guaranteed with two projects per year and includes a personal portfolio.

 Courses are all held by teachers from the industry with hands-on materials.
 Fashion Art Direction students also have access to expert guest lectures from visionaries each month, an immense library and computer labs.
 Field trips to magazine headquarters, agencies, fashion shows, trade fairs, exhibitions are also included in the curriculum.